learn-co-curriculum/dsc-data-viz/README.md

 ## Introduction

-This lesson covers the basics of data visualization with Python and `matplotlib` plotting library.
-We shall look into the components of standard matplotlib plots, used for creating and customizing visualizations.
-The set of skills learnt in this lesson are considered to be of high importance in the domains of data visualization and visual analytics
+This lesson covers the basics of data visualization using Python and `matplotlib` plotting library.
+We shall look into the components of standard `matplotlib` plots and using them for creating and customizing visualizations.
+Such visualization skills are considered to be of high importance in the domains of data visualization and visual analytics.

+The main objective of this lesson is for you to have a gentle introduction to `matplotlib` plotting library, and how to use it for plotting some basic plots on simple data  generated using numpy methods.

 ## `matplotlib` :

 The `matplotlib` plotting library provides a range of built in functions to start visualizing data with minimum effort.

-Let's first import matplotlib's `pyplot` module into our working environment along with `numpy` to create sample data.`pyplot` module provides allows simple and agile creation of figures and axes to achieve the desired plot.
-We shall see below how required figure descriptions and axes are added in a simple example.
+Let's first import matplotlib's `pyplot` module into our working environment along with `numpy` to create sample data.
+We shall import the `pyplot` module from `matplotlib` as it provides simple and agile creation of desired plots.

-Following import statement must be provided before using matplotlib.
+Following import statement must be provided before using `matplotlib.pyplot`.

 ```python
 import matplotlib.pyplot as plt

 ```

-In jupyter notebooks, you can use `%matplotlib` magic with `inline` to show plots inside the notebook or `qt` for external/interactive plots. `inline` is recommended for most needs.
+In jupyter notebooks, you can use `%matplotlib` magic with `inline` to show plots inside the notebook or `qt` for external/interactive plots. `inline` is recommended for most requirements (external plots are suitable for interactive visualizations).